MaterializeInc/materialize/doc/user/get-started.md

 ## Install, run, connect

 1. Install the `materialized` binary using [these instructions](../install).

 1. Run the `materialized` binary.
 For example, if you installed it in your `$PATH`:

     ```shell
-    materialized
+    materialized --w=1
     ```

-    This starts the daemon listening on port 6875.
+    This starts the daemon listening on port 6875 using 1 worker.

 1. Connect to `materialized` through your PostgreSQL CLI, e.g.:

     ```shell